jonnonz1/nz-statute-book/acts/public/2004/civil-union-act-2004.md

 ### 32 Offences in connection with false statements relating to civil union
 Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years, or to a fine not exceeding $5,000, or to both, who knowingly and wilfully—
-  (a) makes or causes to be made any false declaration for the purposes of this Act; or (b) makes or causes to be made, for the purpose of being inserted in any register, a false statement of any particular required to be known and registered; or
+  (a) makes or causes to be made any false declaration or verification for the purposes of this Act; or (b) makes or causes to be made, for the purpose of being inserted in any register, a false statement of any particular required to be known and registered; or
   (c) gives a Registrar a document that purports to be a copy of a notice of objection when it is not in fact a copy of a notice of objection.